BS in Psychology

 View a complete list of PSY Course Offerings

-The psychology BS emphasizes scientific studies, both in and outside of psychology.
+The Psychology BS emphasizes scientific studies, both in and outside of psychology.
 The BS offers rigorous scientific training in biological and quantitative psychology complemented by a broad education in related fields such as neuroscience, cognitive science, computer science, biology, chemistry, and mathematics.
-This degree is intended to prepare students for graduate work in psychology, as well as in related fields including cognitive science, neuroscience, and medicine.
+This degree is intended to prepare students for a range of careers and graduate studies in and related to psychology, such as research, healthcare, and more.

 Outside PSY Foundation Coursework